itkovian/hMollom/README.markdown

 ## Release versions

+- 0.4.0  Minor fixes to the site API paths used.
+         Added the createSite API call, extending the service with a non-authorising version, to be used only when registering a site with Mollom.
+         Builds on ghc-7.4.1.
+         Depends on a bugfix to Crypto-4.2.4, see also patches.
 - 0.3.1  Minor fix to the exported functions and data types from the Network.Mollom module.
 If you need anything besides runMollom, you should import the other modules in a qualified form, since severel data types have been given the